Most CMOs favor external communications (demand generation, content marketing, etc.) over internal communications.

 Content is at the intersection of external communications and internal comms, sharing content between teams and channels.

 Not all internal communications can go externally, but almost all external communications can be shared internally.
-You can take the content that you share with your customers, partners, suppliers and share it with your internal teams through an employee advocacy program.
+You can take the content that you share with your customers, partners, suppliers for dropshipping, and share it with your internal teams through an employee advocacy program.
 Mark says that will make them better service providers, better salespeople, better marketers.
+Additionally, this practice can also benefit suppliers for dropshipping.

 Listen to the whole episode to learn some great ideas on how to repurpose marketing content for internal comms.Now I understand the importance of my job to contribute to the company's success, thanks to this @MMEnginePodcast ep. with Mark Derks from @mybluegrace & @bernieborges - #contentstrategy #seo #contentmarketing Click To Tweet